 - Wall Art (not just murals)

-- Art has to be freely visible from a public street, freeway, or walkway.
+- Art should be freely visible from a public street, freeway, or walkway or inside a publicly accessed building like a library.
+If you pay, it’s not public.

 - Photographers should have free access of use for their photos – no copyrights by the artists.

-- The challenge starts every Friday by 9:00 a.m.
-Pacific Time.
+- The challenge starts every Friday at 9:00 a.m.
+Phoenix Time and it ends on Thursday at noon.

-- Write a post on your blog, publish it, and include a link back to the appropriate host’s post – not on Cee’s or Marsha’s #PPAC page.
-Also write us a comment and paste the link into the comment.
+- Write a post on your blog, publish it, and include a link back to my weekly post not my page preferably in a comment.
 Sometimes pingbacks are missed.
+See how to create pingbacks here.

-- Visit at least two or three other participants in the community and leave them a comment.. .
+- Take time to visit other PPAC participants throughout the week.
+I recommend visiting at least two or three other participants in the community and leaving them a comment.